Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

 October 04, 2023

 The dynamics of the U.S. labor market have been changing rapidly over the last three years, but the undercurrents of those changes have been flowing for decades.
 The American workforce is becoming older, more diverse, and better educated.
-Employers are adding jobs while investing in new technologies but continue to struggle finding skilled talent.
+Employers are adding jobs while investing in new technologies but continue to struggle to find skilled talent.
 These changes will have lasting effects on employment and business operations.

 Here’s what the latest data says—and what businesses need to know—about the workforce of the future.